The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/faq.md

 1. This assumes that Ruin II usage is kept to a minimum.
 Because Ruin II is an instant cast, it doesn't suffer from caster tax like Broil III does.
 This means that replacing more Broil III's with Ruin II's will shift your alignment over long periods of time, and thus 2.41s won't have a significant advantage for AF alignment.
 This is why we recommend GCD of 2.43s or faster rather than a hard requirement of 2.41s while gearing up.
 The 2.43s is enough to give you fairly clean Bio refreshes, but AF alignment over a long period of time may drift.
 The 2.43s is not a hard requirement though, only a recommendation.
 It's perfectly possible to prog at a slower GCD.
 2. 2.41s will not be the ideal GCD for every fight.
 Due to phase timings, other GCDs may have advantages in certain fights.
 A common case for this is Ultimate fights, which often have short phases where AF doesn't have enough time to drift out of Bio.

-> *So why the hell is SCH BiS 2.32 GCD this tier???*
+> *So why the hell is SCH BiS 2.32 GCD this tier?*

 The short answer is that our gear absolutely sucks for 2.41s this tier.
 We either have to take on a bunch of piety or use crafted gear, and neither one is efficient.
 2.32s GCD lines up AF well, but sits on a sort of halfway point of DoT timings that requires us to alternate between 12 GCD and 13 GCD Bios, which can result in lost Bio ticks.
 This still makes it the most efficient GCD that we're able to hit at the moment damage wise, that doesn't throw off AF alignment or give us meme levels of mana efficiency.